trpc/trpc/www/docs/client/react/useQuery.md

 }
 ```

-## Using streamed responses using async generators
+## Streaming responses using async generators

 :::info
 Since v11 we now support streaming queries when using the [`httpBatchStreamLink`](../links/httpBatchStreamLink.md).